Jimmy Nail: Defamation lawsuit

 In 2004, Nail sued News Group Newspapers and Harper Collins Publishers.
 The lawsuit concerned false and defamatory allegations made two years before in an article in News of the World and Nailed, a biography which was the newspaper's source for the claims.
 He described reading the article as one of the worst experiences of his life.
 He reportedly received damages of £30,000.

 Personal life

-Nail has two children and lives in Newcastle.
+Nail has two children and lives in Newcastle with his partner Janet Cabourn.
 He is a Newcastle United fan.
 He has been a patron of FACT, a North-East based cancer charity, since 2017.